The following table shows close approaches to the Earth by near-Earth objects (NEOs)

 Asteroid absolute magnitude (in general, smaller H implies larger asteroid diameter).
 Undefined for comets.

-Diameter range (min - max) estimated from the asteroid's absolute magnitude (H) and limiting albedos of 0.25 and 0.05.
+Diameter value when known or a range (min - max) estimated using the asteroid's absolute magnitude (H) and limiting albedos of 0.25 and 0.05.

 One Astronomical Unit (au) is approximately 150 million kilometers (see glossary for definition).